davetheunissen/Global-Azure-Bootcamp-2019-Workshop/README.md

 5. Click **Review + Create** and then once the validation has passed, select **Create**
 6. Once the new Cosmos DB instance has been provision, navigate to the newly deployed resource and locate the **Keys** tab under the **Settings** subheading.
 You will need to grab the connection string later on.

-# Creating the Web App
+# Part 1 - Creating a static Web App

 The web app we are going to build is a simple flight tracker app.
+In part 1 of this session we are going to focus on creating a map of New Zealand that shows static flight data for all current flights over New Zealand air space.

 ## Create a new Map